Triton-Robotics/TR-mbed/training/week0.md

 # Assignment

 All that is to turn in for Week 0 is to send a bin or elf file from your first build of the code.
-Build a basic blinky and submit the bin or elf file.
+Build a basic blinky or anything you want and submit the bin or elf file.
+If you have trouble with setup, compilation, or anything else, contact me on discord, I'm @anshalaj.